sm-da/my-awesome/README.md

 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
 - [steamship-core/python-client](https://github.com/steamship-core/python-client) -
 - [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.
-- [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answers based on your own data.
+- [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results using a reader LLM, then prompts Generative AI, enabling you to get answers from your own data.
 - [thonny/thonny](https://github.com/thonny/thonny) - Python IDE for beginners
 - [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Full stack, modern web application generator.
 Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.
 - [tinygrad/teenygrad](https://github.com/tinygrad/teenygrad) - If tinygrad wasn't small enough for you...